 - have received an adjusted taxable income of $150,000 or less in the financial year either before the date of your claim or the date your Dad and Partner Pay period starts, whichever is earlier

-Visit the Department of Human Services website to see more about eligibility requirements for Dad and Partner Pay.
+Visit the Services Australia website to see more about eligibility requirements for Dad and Partner Pay.

 By law, you are entitled to up to 12 months of unpaid parental leave.
 You can also request an additional 12 months of leave.